 The Precharge command is used to precharge or close a bank that has been activated.
-The Precharge command is initiated by having CS_n LOW, CA0 HIGH, CA1 HIGH, CA2 LOW, and CA3 HIGH at the rising edge of the clock.
+The Precharge ommand is initiated by having CS_n LOW, CA0 HIGH, CA1 HIGH, CA2 LOW, and CA3 HIGH at the rising edge of the clock.
 The Precharge Command can be used to precharge each bank independently or all banks simultaneously.
-For 4-bank devices, the AB flag, and the bank address bits, BA0 and BA1 are used to determine which bank(s) to precharge.
+For 8-bank devices, the AB flag, and the bank address bits, BA0, BA1, and BA2 are used to determine which bank(s) to precharge.
 The bank(s) will be available for a subsequent row access tRPab after an All-Bank Precharge command is issued and tRPpb after a Single-Bank Precharge command is issued.

-For 4-bank devices, the Row Precharge time (tRP) for an All-Bank Precharge (tRPab) is equal to the Row Precharge time for a Single-Bank Precharge (tRPpb).
+In order to ensure that 8-bank devices do not exceed the instantaneous current supplying capability of 4-bank devices, the Row Precharge time (tRP) for an All-Bank Precharge for 8-bank devices (tRPab) will be longer than the Row Precharge time for a Single-Bank Precharge (tRPpb).